-Velocity Global’s Employer of Record (EOR) solution eliminates compliance risks and streamlines global expansion in more than 185 countries.
+Velocity Global’s EOR solution eliminates compliance risks and streamlines global expansion in more than 185 countries.
 As the legal employer of your international workforce, we eliminate the need for entity establishment so you can quickly and cost-effectively enter new markets and hire top-tier talent—no matter their location.

 Our team of experts handles hiring, onboarding, immigration, global payroll, benefits, and ongoing HR support on your behalf so that you can expand globally without added stress.

 Contact Velocity Global today to learn how to simplify global expansion and hiring.

 Disclaimer: The intent of this document is solely to provide general and preliminary information for private use.
 Do not rely on it as an alternative to legal, financial, taxation, or accountancy advice from an appropriately qualified professional. © 2023 Velocity Global, LLC.
 All rights reserved.